 So in other words there are only two ways the Pacers can trade Granger: Either give up on re-signing Stephenson next season already (and go all in on this season) or try to find a team that has a player the Pacers could use this season, with an expiring contract to trade for.

 Let’s say you did want to try and trade Granger’s expiring contract for another player who is both on an expiring contract and can be a spark off the bench this season.
 Well you run into another problem.
 There aren’t many guys with an expiring contract that are around the same value as Danny Granger.
 Have a look for yourself at all the expiring contracts and you’ll see that there are only players above or below Danny’s value.
 The closest trade I could find that worked for both teams was Danny Granger for Evan Turner.
 The Pacers would probably need to throw in a first round pick, and even then I don’t see the Sixers accepting that trade with Turner playing well this season.

 Most importantly of all, give this article by Tim Donahue a read.

 Even if there were feasible trade offers out there for Granger, it becomes very difficult to see why you would consider one after seeing how much Granger still means to this team.

 Summary: There’s no trade involving Danny Granger that would make sense for both teams, and the Pacers have no real reason to consider moving a guy who will still be so helpful — tangibly and intangibly — to this year’s championship hopes.
 Worst-case scenario is that they let his contract expire.
 And then if Lance takes his talents elsewhere for more money, the Pacers can perhaps re-sign Danny on the cheap instead.

-Topics: Rumor Mill Shutdown
+Tags: Rumor Mill Shutdown